5 Exercises That Boost Testosterone DRAMATICALLY

 Are you starting to see a connection here?

 With the ramping up of technology and jobs that require you to sit for up to 10 hours, our physical activity level as a global population has steadily decreased.
+The lack of physical activity is the worst in the most developed countries.

 physical activity by country

+What’s more, environmental estrogens have become a big problem that no one seems to be actively addressing.
 Soy in our food supply and estrogen-spiking chemicals in the objects we use each day have created a hormonal nightmare for our bodies.

 A response to this has been Testosterone Replacement therapy but most people, rightly so, want to avoid the insane cost and unpredictable results.